 All the Eurovision winning songs that have charted on the UK Official Top 100 Singles Chart

-Out of all the 67 Eurovision winning songs, 45 songs have reached the the Top 100 UK Singles Chart.
+Out of all the 68 Eurovision winning songs, 46 songs have reached the the Top 100 UK Singles Chart.
 21 songs failed to chart on the UK Singles Chart and three failed to reach the Top 100.
-Two reached the Top 100 via cover versions by other artists and one, Marija Šerifović’s ‘Molitva’, the Eurovision winning song from 2007 only reached No. 112.
+Two reached the Top 100 via cover versions by other artists and one, the Eurovision winning song from 2007 Marija Šerifović’s ‘Molitva’, only peaked at No. 112.

 In this list we have ranked all the Top 100 charting singles in order of their peak positions, then number of weeks at their peak, then number of weeks in the Top 5, Top, 10, Top 20, Top 40, Top 75 and so on.

 This list has been complied by the Official Charts archive which you can find here.
 The Official Singles Chart is complied by the following charts:

 NME Singles Chart from November 1952 to February 1960

 Record Retailer Singles Chart from March 1960 to February 1969

 Singles Chart (complied by BMRB) from February 1969 to December 1983

 Singles Chart (complied by Gallup) from January 1983 to February 1994

 Singles Chart (complied by Kantar - formerly Millward Brown) from February 1994 to present day

 46. Salvador Sobral - ‘Amar pelos dois’ - Portugal - 2017 (No. 97 - 1 week on chart)